hamishmorgan/swizzle/README.md

 - **Data Manipulation**: Reordering struct fields for different data views
 - **Mathematical Operations**: Creating variations of mathematical objects
 - **API Design**: Providing convenient access patterns for struct data
+- **Type Conversion**: Converting between different struct types with compatible fields

 ## Performance Considerations

 - All generated functions are `#[inline]` for optimal performance
 - Functions are marked as `#[must_use]` to prevent accidental discarding of results
+- All generated functions are `const fn` for use in const contexts
 - The macro generates `n^n` functions for a struct with `n` fields
 - For large numbers of fields, consider the compilation time impact

 ## Limitations

 - Field names must be valid Rust identifiers
-- All fields must be of types with the `Copy` trait
+- All fields must be of types that can be copied
 - The macro generates a lot of functions for structs with many fields
 - Field order in the struct definition matters for the generated function names
+- Cross-type swizzling requires compatible field types

 ## Dependencies